b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 false`.
 If the `try` succeeds, we skip the `catch` part and go straight to the next statement after the `try`-`catch` block
 (`return (0 < num < 10) && !isTaken(board[num])`) that we already discussed.

+Finally, we declare `getUserMove` a function that asks the user for a move and is quite persistent about it.
+If the user gave a correct move the first time (`input::Str = getUserInput("Enter your move: ")`) then the while loop condition (`!isMoveLegal(input, gameBoard)`) is false and the loop isn't executed at all (we move to the return statement).
+However, if the user plays tricks on us and want to smuggle an illegal move (or maybe just did it absent-mindedly) then the condition (`!isMoveLegal(input, gameBoard)`) is true and `while` it is we nag them for a correct move (`"Illegal move.
+Try again.
+Enter your move: "`).

+> Note.
+Using `while` loop always carries a risk of it being infinite, that's
+> why it is worth to know that you can always press
+> [Ctrl+C](https://en.wikipedia.org/wiki/Control-C) that should terminate the
+> program execution.